1532783830/cyrus/README.md

-This is my very first executor contact me on discord and rate it my discord is the same as the executor name
+This is my very first executor contact me on discord and rate it my discord is jaykam827183 my alt discord